-On March 10, 2022, FBC entered into an agreement with an affiliate of a Canadian Chartered Bank to sell \$100 million of unsecured MTN Debentures.
-These MTN Debentures bear interest at a rate of 4.16 per cent to be paid semi-annually and mature on March 14, 2052.
-The closing of the issuance occurred on March 14, 2022, with net proceeds being used to repay existing credit facilities.
+On August 7, 2024, FBC entered into an agreement with an affiliate of a Canadian Chartered Bank to sell \$100 million of unsecured MTN Debentures Series 7.
+The MTN Debentures bear interest at a rate of 4.92 percent to be paid semi-annually and mature on August 12, 2054.